My family loves watching Blue Jays visit our bird feeders!

 For example, a typical tube feeder that features small perches next to feeding ports will NOT be used commonly by jays.
 They have a tough time fitting their body onto the perch and twisting around to eat.

-So I thought I’d share the 4 BEST Blue Jay feeders that I own and use.
+So I thought I’d share the 4 BEST Blue Jay feeders that I use.

 This tray feeder is versatile and can be used in three different ways.
 It can be hung, permanently attached to a pole mount, or laid on the ground (which is how I use it).